PRK (Lasek) Eye Surgerylaser vision correction for non-LASIK candidates

 Blurry vision is a common side effect after PRK, and its duration can vary depending on several factors.

 Generally, blurry vision can take several days to weeks to improve after PRK.
-During the first few days after surgery, vision may be blurry, and performing daily activities such as driving or reading can be challenging.
-The blurry vision typically improves as the eye heals, but it may fluctuate for several weeks or even months after surgery.
+During the first few days after surgery, vision may be blurry, and daily activities such as driving or reading can be challenging.
+The blurry vision typically improves as the eye heals, but it may fluctuate for several weeks or months after surgery.

 Can you get LASIK after PRK?